Gareth Pursehouse: Who Is Dr. Amie Harwick’s Ex-Boyfriend & Accused Killer

-The murder of Drew Carey’s former fiancée, Dr. Amie Harwick, has thrown the spotlight onto her former boyfriend and accused killer, Gareth Pursehouse.
+The murder of Drew Carey’s former fiancee, Dr. Amie Harwick, has thrown the spotlight onto her former boyfriend and accused killer, Gareth Pursehouse.
 The 41-year-old California man is accused of forcing his way into Harwick’s Hollywood Hills home and attacking her in a struggle, as TMZ reported.
 She reportedly fell from a third-story balcony and later died at the hospital from her injuries.

 Harwick was a Playboy model-turned-therapist who practiced psychotherapy and sex therapy, working with clients that experienced depression, anxiety, sexual exploitation, sexual identity issues, and domestic violence.
 It’s unclear how long her relationship with Pursehouse lasted, when they began dating, and when their relationship came to an end.